ASIO staff are required to hold and maintain an Australian Government security clearance.

 - other checks as required.

-We realise some candidates will have used drugs in the past.
-This may not be a bar to a successful application, but it is important to be open and honest about your drug/substance use.
-You will be provided with the opportunity to disclose and discuss your drug use during the security clearance process.
+We understand employment applicants may have used drugs in the past.
+This is not a barrier to applying for employment with ASIO, but it is important to be open and honest about this during the vetting process.
+Applicants will be provided with an opportunity to disclose and discuss any drug use during the security clearance process.
+Like all vetting information, this will be treated in the strictest confidence.